San Francisco Tours

 Visitors walking up a ramp to Alcatraz Island, San Francisco, with historic buildings in view.

-National Park Service staff greet visitors with a short welcome and a few tips on navigating the island.
-You’ll receive a map and instructions on where to pick up your audio guide.
+Upon arrival, National Park Service staff greet you with a short welcome and share a few island navigation tips.
+You’ll receive a map and information on where to collect your audio guide.

 Interior of Alcatraz Island prison cell block with barred windows and peeling paint.